spotinforex/Lucas/Readme.md

 ---

 ## 🧩 Core Components Folders
-**cloud_runner** - handles the safe executing of scripts in a safe sandbox environment running as a Cloud Run Job, the run job utilizes Google Cloud Storage for the safe uploading and retrieving of files needed.
+-**cloud_runner** - handles the safe executing of scripts in a safe sandbox environment running as a Cloud Run Job, the run job utilizes Google Cloud Storage for the safe uploading and retrieving of files needed.
-**mcps** - The Model Context Protocol Server that handles the data retrieval from the data vendor and the calling of the **cloud_runner** with the intended script to execute.
+-**mcps** - The Model Context Protocol Server that handles the data retrieval from the data vendor and the calling of the **cloud_runner** with the intended script to execute.
 The **mcps** utilizes bigquery and redis to ensure a more smoother performance.
-**llm** - This is the heart of the application where the Agent Development Kit (ADK) is located, the models used here include Gemini 2.5 flash and Gemini 2.5 pro.
+-**llm** - This is the heart of the application where the Agent Development Kit (ADK) is located, the models used here include Gemini 2.5 flash and Gemini 2.5 pro.
-**Auth** - This is the gateway to the app where API calls from the frontend are carefully routed and results returned.
+-**Auth** - This is the gateway to the app where API calls from the frontend are carefully routed and results returned.
-**lucas-front-main** - As the name implies is the face of the application, providing a User friendly Interface to communicate with the application.
+-**lucas-front-main** - As the name implies is the face of the application, providing a User friendly Interface to communicate with the application.

 ---